Skip to content

 Lecturer at Brunel University

-I am currently director of a small group of nurseries in Berkshire and Director of Teaching and Learning at Brunel University, specialising in leadership and management.
-My EdD research brings these areas together and is focused on developing a...
+Lewis Fogarty is a director of a small group of nurseries in Berkshire and director of Teaching and Learning for the Department of Education at Brunel University, lecturing in leadership and management.
+His EdD research brings these areas...

 Profile picture of Liz Chesworth